50 Easy Science Experiments for Kids Using Household Stuff

 26. Use a plastic bag and cup to build a parachute for a light toy.

-27. Ask your kids to do simple tasks with their hands, feet, and eyes (like grab a ball, stand on one foot, or wink) to see which side is dominant.
+27. Looking for really hands-on science experiments?
+Ask your kids to do simple tasks with their hands, feet, and eyes (like grab a ball, stand on one foot, or wink) to see which side is dominant.

 28. Make static electricity by rubbing balloons on clothing or shuffling on the carpet with socks, then zap someone with a quick touch.